-The Royal Horticultural Society (RHS) launched a campaign to improve our homes with simple planting.
+Greening Grey Britain is a campaign by the Royal Horticultural Society (RHS) to improve our homes with simple planting.
 It doesn’t have to be Chelsea Flower Show standard – it can be a windowbox or hanging basket which can be easily changed in each season.
 You could also use a large pot or a border, which can be filled with pretty flowers by sowing annual seeds, plant cuttings or with established shrubs from your local garden centre.

 Why we need to add plants to our front gardens